Vietnam.vn - Nền tảng quảng bá Việt Nam

 The AfD party plans to adopt its election platform during a two-day meeting.
 One controversial proposal is a "remigration" policy, which would see mass deportations of foreigners from Germany.

-Thousands of protesters march against the AfD congress photo 2
+Thousands of protesters marched to protest against the AfD congress, photo 2

 AfD party leader Alice Weidel at the conference.
 Photo: X

-The party is also considering disbanding the Junge Alternative (JA) youth group, which is listed as an extremist group by German intelligence.
-In addition, the draft platform proposes Germany withdrawing from the European Union (EU) and restoring nuclear power plants, which is contrary to current energy policy.
+The party is also considering dissolving the Junge Alternative (JA) youth group, which is listed as an extremist group by German intelligence.
+In addition, the draft platform also proposes Germany withdrawing from the European Union (EU) and restoring nuclear power plants, which goes against current energy policy.

 Although the AfD is currently second in the polls with around 20% support, the chances of Alice Weidel becoming Chancellor are very low as other parties have refused to cooperate with the AfD.

-This week, Ms Weidel received public support from tech billionaire Elon Musk in an online chat on the X platform (formerly Twitter).
-However, experts say the backing is unlikely to create a breakthrough for the AfD.
+This week, Ms Weidel received public support from tech billionaire Elon Musk in a live chat on the X platform (formerly Twitter), but experts say the backing is unlikely to create a breakthrough for AfD.

-Currently, the center-right opposition coalition CDU/CSU led by Friedrich Merz is leading with around 30% of the vote.
-Merz focuses on economic stimulus and immigration control policies.
+Currently, the center-right opposition coalition CDU/CSU led by Friedrich Merz is leading with about 30% of the support.
+Mr. Merz focuses on economic stimulus policies and immigration control.

-Speaking at the party congress in Berlin, Mr Scholz admitted mistakes had been made but called for unity towards the future: "Let's fight together!".
+Speaking at a party congress in Berlin, Mr. Scholz admitted making mistakes but called for unity toward the future: "Let's fight together!"

 Observers say the election results will shape Germany's direction on key issues such as immigration, the economy and energy policy in the coming years.